isc-projects/kea/doc/sphinx/arm/hooks.rst

 client-id option) is ignored.

-The :ref:`lease-cmds` section describes commands used to retrieve, update, and delete leases using various identifiers, such as "hw-address" and "client-id".
-The lease_cmds library does not natively support querying for leases by flexible identifier.
+The :ref:`lease-cmds` section describes commands used to retrieve, update, and delete leases using various identifiers, such as ``hw-address`` and ``client-id``.
+The ``lease_cmds`` library does not natively support querying for leases by flexible identifier.
 However, when ``replace-client-id`` is set to ``true``, it makes it possible to query for leases using a value derived from the flexible identifier.
-In the DHCPv4 case, the query will look similar to this:
+In DHCPv4, the query looks similar to this:

 ::